reymon359/how-to-live/advices/Set up Goals/index.md

 ---
 # Set up Goals

-Set up goals, divide them in tasks, check them every week
+Set up goals, think about where you want to be, who you want to be.

+Big goals small steps.

 ## Quotes

+Eating an elephant.

 ## Resources